cfmaniac/PHP-Dealio/README.md

 # PHP-Dealio
-Dealio is a PHP-Based Deals Portal, it also uses Geolocation for Finding Local Deals
+Dealio&trade; is a PHP-Based Online Deals Portal.

+It uses GeoLocation to narrow down the deals offered in the System to a locality.

+# Tested on:
+- PHP 5.6.X or Later
+- MySQL Database